KidsBell

 Research Goal:

-To identify key communication pain points and emotional needs in daily teacher–parent interaction, focusing on boundaries, workload, and children’s daily experience
+To identify key communication pain points and emotional needs in daily teachers–caregivers interaction, focusing on boundaries, workload, and children’s daily experience.

 To better understand user needs, I conducted surveys and interviews:

-29 kindergarten teachers + 23 parents (including multicultural family members)
+29 kindergarten teachers + 23 caregivers (including multicultural family members)

 The research focused on:

-Teachers’ stress from constant parent messages and blurred boundaries
+Teachers’ stress from constant caregivers messages and blurred boundaries

-Language barriers that make daily updates hard for multicultural families
+Language barriers making daily updates difficult for multicultural families

-Parents’ and teachers’ acceptance of in-app chat as a safer, simpler tool
+Caregivers’ and teachers’ openness to in-app chat as a safer, simpler tool

-This research highlighted both stress (teachers’ boundaries) and needs (parents’ wish to see their child’s emotions).
+This research highlighted both stress (teachers’ boundaries) and needs (caregivers’ wish to see their child’s emotions).

 It informed the design of features like Daily Emotion Cards and Manner Time, supporting balanced and meaningful communication.

-I identified two key user types—kindergarten teachers and multicultural parents—who shared similar frustrations around communication.
+I identified two key user types: kindergarten teachers and multicultural caregivers, who shared similar frustrations around communication.

 Key User insights

-Teachers feel stressed by late-night parent messages and juggling multiple tools.
+Teachers feel stressed by late-night caregivers messages and juggling multiple tools.

-Parents want to follow their child’s emotions, not just activity details.
+Caregivers want to follow their child’s emotions and well-being, not just activity details.

-Both groups expect simple, respectful communication that fits their daily life.
+Both groups expect communication that feels respectful, human-centered, and sustainable in daily life.

 Problem Statement